esling/esling.github.io/_pages/atiam-ml-0-intro.md

   |**Source separation**|[*SMC Mirum*](http://smc.inesctec.pt/research/data-2/) dataset|
   |**Speech recognition**|[*CMU Arctic*](http://festvox.org/cmu_arctic/) dataset|

-For the first parts of the tutorial, we will mostly rely solely the classification dataset.
+For the first parts of the tutorial, we will mostly rely solely on the classification dataset.
 In order to facilitate the interactions, we provide the function `importDataset` that will allow to import all audio datasets along the tutorials.

 {% highlight Matlab %}
 function dataStruct = importDataset(classPath, type)